Nick-Sigua/Election_Analytics_Sigua/Sixth_Blog_Turnout.md

 **Turnout Trends in the United States**

-United States Presidential Election-Year Turnout (1980-2016)  |  United States Midterm-Year Turnout (1982-2014) :-------------------------:|:-------------------------:
+United States Presidential Election Turnout (1980-2016)  |  United States Midterm Election Turnout (1982-2014) :-------------------------:|:-------------------------:
 ![](Turnout1.png)|![](Turnout2.png)

-This data demonstrates trends in turnout from the years of X to Y for United States general elections.
+This data demonstrates trends in turnout from the years of X to Y for United States elections.
 Turnout here is calcualted as a percentage of voting-eligible-population.
 The major takeaways include:

 *look up if turnout data is for presidential elections

-* **Increasing turnout during presidential election years.** Make sure this is only for US elections
+* **Increasing turnout for presidential elections.** this shows turnout for US presidential elections from 1980 to 2016

-* **Decreasing turnout during midterm election years.** Make sure this is only for midterms.
+* **Decreasing turnout for midterm elections.** Make sure this is only for midterms.
 Also awknoledge that 2018 would be much higher.